mavdol/altv-rpc/README.md

 # Alt:v - Asynchronous rpc system
 A minimalist rpc system designed for alt:v and inspired by [rage-rpc](https://github.com/micaww/rage-rpc)

+**ALt:v rpc need to be included in every resource in which you want to use RPC system!**

 * [Installation](#installation)
 * [Usage](#usage)
     * [Universal](#universal)